monalighosh/profile-card-css/README.md

 # Profile Card
-Profile card created using HTM and CSS.
+Profile card created using HTML and CSS.